Exploring the dynamic interactions of phytoplankton with their environment

 NERC Independent Research Fellow

 Katherine Helliwell is a molecular microbiologist focussed primarily on the fundamental biology of photosynthetic marine microbes, which critically underpin marine ecosystems.
 She pursued a PhD and postdoc in the Department of Plant Sciences, University of Cambridge.
 During this time she dissected the role of organic micronutrients (vitamins) in governing interactions between phytoplankton and bacteria, and brought significant advances to our understanding in vitamin metabolism in microbes.
 Following her time in Cambridge, Katherine joined the MBA as a senior postdoctoral researcher working on phytoplankton signalling mechanisms.
-In summer 2018, Katherine was awarded a NERC Independent Research Fellowship.
+In summer 2018, Katherine was awarded a NERC Independent Research Fellowship and holds a joint fellowship between the MBA and the University of Exeter.
 Moving forward as a new lab, Katherine intends to couple her expertise in studying interactions between marine microbes, and phytoplankton signalling mechanisms, to better understand how marine microbes sense and respond to biotic cues.

 PhD Candidate (Cambridge Earth System Sciences NERC DTP, in partner with the MBA)